|

 Pine and Ponderosa Pine are present, along with a few large vigorous Madrone.
 There are

 several large dead standing fir snags and many large decaying fir logs on the ground.
+Some measurements were made and the tree sizes ranged

 from one inch dbh (diameter at breast-height) to a large 17' plus dbh Douglas-fir.
 There